-"Provisional unlawful presence waivers” waive inadmissibility to obtain a U.S. green card because of unlawful presence in the United States.1 They do not apply to any other grounds of inadmissibility – such as commission of an aggravated felony or other inadmissible crime.
+"Provisional unlawful presence waivers” waive inadmissibility to obtain a U.S. green card because of unlawful presence in the United States.1 They do not apply to any other grounds of inadmissibility – such as the commission of an aggravated felony or other inadmissible crime.

 601a waivers are available to immediate family members of U.S. citizens and lawful permanent residents (“LPR” or “green card” holders).
-They are also available to other individuals who are statutorily eligible for an immigrant visa -- such as and Diversity Visa (DV) selectees and their families.
+They are also available to other individuals who are statutorily eligible for an immigrant visa -- such as Diversity Visa (DV) selectees and their families.

 Why are 601a waivers necessary?